laurabondor/MeetingScheduler/README.md

 1. PostgreSQL Database Integration:

-+Meeting Scheduler integrates with a PostgreSQL database to store and manage meeting-related information and attendee details.
++ Meeting Scheduler integrates with a PostgreSQL database to store and manage meeting-related information and attendee details.

 2. Interactive Menu Interface: